A Horizon Europe Project

 By building a strong network of skilled stakeholders, the project helps improve knowledge exchange, support advisory services, and accelerate the transition to more sustainable farming practices.

 260 Communities of Practice (CoPs) across 27 EU countries are helping bring climate-smart farming solutions into practice within the European agricultural advisory community.
-Discover more about each CoP soon as the network begins rolling out activities across Europe.
+Discover more about each Community of Practice as soon as the network begins rolling out activities across Europe.

 FarmingForClimate.eu